rfchungl/rfchungl.github.io/_posts/2022-11-09-From-CSV-To-Database-To-Datastudio.md

 ---
 layout: single
 title: "Building a Database and Visualization From Scratch"
-description: "Dashboard made from scratch.
+excerpt: "Dashboard made from scratch.
 It was condensed from a number of CSV files that were put into BigQuery.
 Afterwards, using BigQuery as the database to build the dashboard."
 output: html_document
 tags: [visualization, sql]
 comments: false